PowerShell/PowerShell-RFC/1-Draft/RFCnnnn-ForEach-Parallel-Cmdlet.md

 A new `-Parallel` parameter set will be added to the existing ForEach-Object cmdlet that supports running piped input concurrently in a provided script block.

-- `-Parallel` parameter switch specifies parallel script block execution

-- `-ScriptBlock` parameter takes a script block that is executed in parallel for each piped input variable
+- `-Parallel` parameter takes a script block that is executed in parallel for each piped input variable

 - `-ThrottleLimit` parameter takes an integer value that determines the maximum number of script blocks running at the same time